-605 The Internet of Things is a web of a multitude of physical objects-things-that are connected to each other, other systems, and users through the internet.
+systems, and users through the internet.
 It is gradually becoming a reality as more goods are equipped with sensors during manufacturing and can be connected to ubiquitous internet connections.
 It leverages cheap sensors and easy access to the internet to provide regular data transfer.

-The IoT can be thought of as having several discrete layers that facilitate the movement of data between hardware and users, and informed interaction with the hardware (e.g., Sethi and Sarangi, 2017).
-These include:
+The IoT can be thought of as having several discrete layers that facilitate the movement of data between hardware and users, as well as informed interaction with the hardware (e.g. Sethi and Sarangi, 2017).
+These include

-- 1. The perception layer, where data is obtained by sensors and actuators can act upon infrastructure. - 2.
-The transport layer, where data is collected from sensors and made accessible for processing.
-Services in this layer also provide secure access to the sensors. - 3.
-The processing layer, where sensor data are stored, aggregated, and interpreted. - 615 4.
-The application layer, where data is visible to users through specific interfaces, for example for building management, health, or other applications. - 5.
-The business layer, where decisions are made with relation to a person's motives or business's goals.
+- 1. the perception layer, where data are obtained by sensors and actuators can act upon infrastructure; - 2. the transport layer, where data are collected from sensors and made accessible for processing (services in this layer also provide secure access to the sensors); - 3. the processing layer, where sensor data are stored, aggregated, and interpreted;

+- 4. the application layer, where data are visible to users through specific interfaces, for example for building management, health, or other applications; - 5. the business layer, where decisions are made with relation to a person's motives or business's goals.